SalesforceFoundation/EDA/dev_config/readme.md

 ### `ci_beta_install`
   Modified - First will attempt to run `delete_dev_config` ignoring failures to remove previous Dev configuration.
-Finally deploys DEV config as last task
+Finally deploys DEV configiguration and runs some post install methods as the final tasks

 ### `dev_org`
-  Modified - Deploys DEV config as last task
+  Modified - Deploys DEV configiguration and runs some post install methods as the final tasks

 ### `install_beta`
-  Modified - Deploys DEV config as last task
+  Modified - Deploys DEV configiguration and runs some post install methods as the final tasks